Buying guide

 Best Tennis Rackets for Baseline Players

-Baseline players usually need a racket that can create depth, handle repeated groundstrokes, and reward either heavy spin or controlled pace.
+Baseline players need a racket that can handle repeated groundstrokes, create depth under pressure, and support either heavy spin or controlled pace.

 Top Picks